 - Type 2A is the least curly.
 It’s quite fine with light, S-shaped waves that don’t have a lot of definition.

-- Type 2B has a more prominent S-shape than type 2A and has a tendency to be slightly frizzy.
+- Type 2B has a more prominent S-shape than type 2A and has a tendency to be more prone to frizz.

 - Type 2C is the thickest of all the type 2 hair types.
-It’s coarse with a pronounced S-shape and can be susceptible to frizz – usually requiring more styling products than the others.
+It has a pronounced S-shape and usually requiring more styling products than the others to achieve certain looks.

 Type 3 hair